GodotSteam/GodotSteam/docs/functions/apps.md

     True if the user owns the DLC and it's currently installed, otherwise false.

-    **Note**: Should only be used for simple client side checks - not intended for granting in-game items
+    **Note**: Should only be used for simple client side checks - not intended for granting in-game items.

     ---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamApps#BIsDlcInstalled){ .md-button .md-button--store target="_blank" }